ndd21/PHYS281/docs/demo-unit-tests.md

 A code will do what you tell it.
 So, if you make a mistake in your code it will run with that mistake.
 Therefore it will probably not do what you expected it to do, i.e., it will give an obviously wrong answer or fail.
-A more serious case is when it does not fail, but returns an answer that is not obviously wrong.
+A more serious case is when it does not fail, but returns an answer that is subtly, but not obviously, wrong.

 To avoid this it is worth testing your code to make sure it definitely does as expected.